alexdmoss/alexos.dev/content/posts/Hosting-Plausible-Analytics-on-Kubernetes.md

 As you can see, I'm not very sensitive about the freshness of the data here - snapshotting hourly is fine by me, but you should tweak according to your needs of course.

-Restores rely on you setting up the Velero client (althuogh you could wrap this up in a CI script also if you needed to, of course).
+Restores rely on you setting up the Velero client (although you could wrap this up in a CI script also if you needed to, of course).
 To test it, you then end up with something like this:

 ```bash
 velero client config set namespace=velero